Preserving Autumn: Classic Applesauce Recipe

 Not yet the owner of a food mill, I removed my cinnamon and vanilla bean from the pot and passed my cooked-down apples through a wire sieve.
 By using the back of a ladle to push the soft apples through the sieve, the task goes quickly.
 A flexible bench scraper also works well.

-Return the purée to the pot and reheat.
-At this point you may can the sauce as it is or cook it down slowly some more for a thicker consistency.
+Return the purée to the pot or slow-cooker and reheat.
+At this point you may can the sauce as it is or cook it down some more for a thicker consistency.

 Meanwhile, prepare the hot water bath, the utensils and equipment and everything needed to can as instructed in our post on Canning Basics.